apache/arrow-site/_posts/2022-12-31-arrow-adbc.md

 The application only deals with one API, and only works with Arrow data.

+ADBC API and driver implementations are under development.
 For example, in Python, the ADBC packages offer a familiar [DBAPI 2.0 (PEP 249)][pep-249]-style interface, with extensions to get Arrow data.
 We can get Arrow data out of PostgreSQL easily:

 ```python